What is Hepatitis C?

 Unfortunately, there is no vaccine to prevent hepatitis C. To reduce your risk of getting hepatitis C:

-- Do not share personal care items that might have blood on them (razors, toothbrushes)
+- Avoid sharing personal care items that might have blood on them (razors, toothbrushes, nail clippers)

 - If you are a health care or public safety worker, follow universal blood/body fluid precautions and safely handle needles and other sharps